FidelusAleksander/ghcertified/content/questions/admin/question-073.md

 ---
-question: "What steps should organization admins follow to provide logs for auditing actions performed within their GitHub organization?"
+question: "What steps should organization admins follow to access audit logs of actions performed within their GitHub organization?"
 archetype: "questions"
 title: "Question 073"
 draft: false